SkryptKiddie/sfc/README.md

 - Container folder.
 This is where the uploaded files are stored.
 Default is `www/c`.
 - Filename length for uploads, default is `6`.
 - Maximum upload size, in bytes.
 Default is `10mb`.
-- Upload token, adds a layer of protection against unwanted uploads.
-Default is `test_123`.
-Must be embedded in the HTTP request Headers like so: `"Token: test_123"`.
 - Upload log databse.
 Logs all of the successful uploads and stores the request time, filename, origin IP and token.
 Default is `log.db`.
+4. Edit the `users.json` file and edit the default tokens for uploading.
+By default, there are 3 users.
-4. Edit the template cURL command on`www/index.html` to reflect your instance settings.
+5. Edit the template cURL command on`www/index.html` to reflect your instance settings.
-5. Launch both of the Python files with sudo privileges.
+6. Launch both of the Python files with sudo privileges.
 The page can be accessed at the servers IP on the specified web port.
 If your SSL key requires a password, you will be prompted to input it when you start each program.

 # Troubleshooting
 ## How do I upload something?